advanced-computer-lab-2023/Ragel-w-6-setat-Pharmacy/README.md

 ## Code Style
 This project follows a specific code style to ensure consistency and readability across the codebase.
 Adopting a consistent coding style is important for collaboration and maintenance.

-We adhere to the [Standart Code Style Guide](https://standardjs.com/) for this project.
+We adhere to the [Standard Code Style Guide](https://standardjs.com/) for this project.
 Please review the guide before contributing to ensure that your code aligns with our established conventions.

 ## Screenshots
 TODO